johnnovak/RML-Amiga/docs/docs/manual/installation.md

     from somewhere makes little difference.
 Up to you, really.
 If you decide to pay for them, make sure to purchase the full ROM set, not the "value edition".

+    Many floppy games contains a very minimal stripped down version of the OS,

 ## Versioning & updates